Helping tamaiti strengthen family bonds and their sense of belonging, and build their cultural identity.

 A very important message found on the Tākai baby frieze is 'Teach me about my family’.

-This Tākai resource reinforces the importance of talking with children about their whānau.
+This Tākai resource, Teach me about my family, reinforces the importance of talking with children about their whānau.
 This helps tamaiti increase their sense of belonging and keeps family memories alive.

 There are many things families can do to strengthen bonds and build cultural identity.